 - Your device software is up to date.

 You can use T-Mobile In-Flight Connection On Us whenever it is enabled on your flight, which is often when your plane reaches 10,000 feet or higher.
 Some flights may offer Wi-Fi from gate to gate.

 When Wi-Fi is available the Wi-Fi indicator onboard will be lit or your captain will give you the go-ahead to start browsing and texting in flight.

 - Confirm you're on an eligible rate plan

 - Place the device into Airplane mode and turn Wi-Fi on.

 - Make sure Wi-Fi Calling is set to Enabled or On.

 - Select the airline's Wi-Fi network.

-- You should receive a pop up page that allows you to select "Continue" to reach the Wi-Fi passes page.
+- On some flights you will receive a pop-up page that allows you to select "Continue" to reach the Wi-Fi passes page.